Happy New Year everyone.

 Where did I leave off?
 Oh yes:

 I graduate "Leadership Tallahassee" - Class 35.
 That leadership program was a lot of fun as we learned a great deal about how Tallahassee works.
-Here is just one of our adventures (we had many):
+Here is just one of our adventures (putting out a forest fire) (we had many):

-This is me/LT 35 purposefully doing a controlled forest-fire burn north of Tallahassee.
+This is me and the entire LT 35 class purposefully doing a controlled forest-fire burn north of Tallahassee.
 We burned 8 acres.
+I like fire!

 We successfully hired 20 new employees.
 Yes, we are, at this point, ALL still working in a 2000 sq ft building.
 We have approx 5 people per office.
 Things are very cramped.
 The single bathroom is just gross.